"Indigenous Me" Youth Publication Contest

 • The publication’s purpose is to show cultural pride.
 University of Sudbury cannot speak to the perspectives of others, however, can give them a platform for self-expression.

 • By submitting your work to the University of Sudbury, you give the University permission to use your work strictly for the publication Indigenous Me, unless otherwise notified.

 • Each published writer will receive a copy of the publication and a certificate of participation for their portfolio.

-• Published writers will be invited to tour the University and have a headshot photo taken to accompany their work.
+• Published writers will be invited to tour the University at a later date.

 • Two top writers will be awarded prizes and recognized at the University’s Award ceremony, where they will be offered the opportunity to perform a reading of their work.